Yes, you can use a hot tub in winter - it can be a cosy way to get warm on a cold day!

-Can you use a hot tub in winter?
+How can you use a hot tub in winter?

+Using a hot tub in winter not only gives you a way to soak away all the stresses brought on by the dark and the cold, but also extends your ability to enjoy being outdoors in your garden through the winter months.
 It might seem counter-intuitive, but it’s worth turning down the jets of your hot tub when using it in winter.
-The jets pull in outside air, which can lower the water temperature, and the agitation of the water exposes more of the water to the cold, also lowering the water temperature.
+The jets pull in outside air, which can lower the water temperature, and the agitation of the water exposes more of the water to the cold.
+Having your jets on high could lead to a cold tub.

 Whether or not you use your hot tub in winter, you should make sure you keep it in good condition.
 Otherwise, the tub could easily suffer frozen pipes, or get clogged with leaves and other debris.